huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
+The users can check the `stat.data` file to judge whether the `theta` parameter is reasonable.

 ### eta